proroklab/VectorizedMultiAgentSimulator/README.md

 To use the simulator, simply create an environment by passing the name of the scenario you want (from the `scenarios` folder) to the `make_env` function.
 The function arguments are explained in the documentation.
-The function returns an environment object with the Gymnasium interface:
+The function returns an environment object with the OpenAI Gym interface:

 Here is an example:
 ```python